The 5 love languages of your learners

-As a self-confessed romantic I happen to love Valentine’s Day.
 As we approach this year’s Valentine’s Day I wanted to share a story that got me thinking about how organisations and leaders can use digital tools to ‘show the love’ to their employees.

 Identify Your Learners’ Needs